GmoncayoCodes/ActivityPointLocationGenerator/README.md

 ## JSON Transformation

-Script to transform Google Location History (GLH) JSON files into CSV files
+Run the script to transform Google Location History (GLH) JSON files into CSV files

 Pre-requisites to run the script:
    1. Check or create folders in your python directory: `code`, `dataJSON`